rivinduw/anzpool.github.io/README.md

 # Welcome to the ANZ Pool

-A Cardano stakepool based in Australia and New Zealand.
-Managed from New Zealand.
+We're committed to being your safe and reliable ADA staking partner based in the ANZ region.
+Operated from New Zealand.